achristen/Ultrasonic-Anemometers/README.md

 ### Directory "Development"

-The subdirectory "Development" contains all LabView VIs for the application.
+The subdirectory "Development" contains all LabView VIs that are required to build the application.

 ### Directory "Installer"

-The directory "Installer" contains a Windows Installer for a stand-alone Version that runs with Lab View Run Time 6.02 (2001).
+The directory "Installer" contains a Windows Installer for a stand-alone Version that runs with Lab View Run Time 6.02.

 ## References